Fruit picking

-Fruit picking or fruit harvesting is a seasonal activity (paid or recreational) that occurs during harvest time in areas with fruit growing wild or being farmed in orchards.
-Some farms market "You-Pick" for orchards, such as the tradition of Apple and Orange picking in North America, as a form of value-add agritourism.
+Fruit picking or fruit harvesting is a seasonal activity (paid, recreational or mechanical) that occurs during harvest time in areas with fruit growing wild or being farmed in orchards.
+Some farms market "You-Pick" for orchards, such as the tradition of apple and orange picking in North America, as a form of value-added agritourism.

 Types of fruit

 Apple picking

 L. K. Relander, the former President of Finland, with his family picking apples in the 1930s.